-Educational Environment (Placement): Select the educational environment (i.e., placement category) that best indicates the setting in which the student has been placed by his or her IEP/ISP for educational services.
-Educational environments are defined for two age groups: Ages 3 through 5 in Early

-Childhood Special Education and Ages 5 in kindergarten through 21.
-Please remember that all educational environments must be aligned with the child's age and grade as of December 1, 2021.
+Educational Environment (Placement): Select the educational environment (i.e., placement category) that best indicates the setting in which the student has been placed by his or her IEP/ISP team for educational services.
+Educational environments are defined for two age groups: Ages 3 through 5 in Early Childhood Special Education and Ages 5 in kindergarten through 21.
+Please remember that all educational environments must be aligned with the child's age and grade as of December 1, 2024.
 The educational environment is determined at the time each student's IEP/ISP is written.
-Educational Environment Codes and Definitions for Ages 3 through 5 in Early Childhood Special Education begin on page 16, and Educational Environment Codes and Definitions for Ages 3 and Definitions for Ages 5 in kindergarten through 21 begin on page 20.
+Educational Environment Codes and Definitions for Ages 3 through 5 in Early Childhood Special Education begin on page 19, and Educational Environment Codes and Definitions for Ages 5 in kindergarten through 21 begin on page 24.